Sale Dwell Lounge Chair by Ralph RapsonNow: $639.20

 Throughout a long and successful career as an award-winning architect and teacher, Ralph Rapson kept imagining and drawing new furniture designs.
 In 'retirement', he began to reintroduce old designs while still creating new ones.
 After overseeing the redesign and reintroduction of the Rapson® Rapid Rocker in 2002, he went on to win the Dwell Lounge design competition in 2007 — at age 92.
 Since his death in 2008, his family has continued to oversee small batch production of his designs.View other products by Ralph Rapson

 Blu Dot.
 Bringing good design to as many people as possible.

 Blu Dot was formed by three college friends: John Christakos, Charles Lazor, and Maurice Blanks.
-After they left college and began to furnish their first homes, they didn't like the stuff they could afford and couldn't afford the stuff they liked.
+After they left college and began to furnish their first homes, they didn't like the furniture they could afford and couldn't afford the furniture they liked.
 Determined to do something about it, Blu Dot was born in 1997.

 Blu Dot creates products that are useful, affordable, and desirable with a design process founded on total collaboration between pencil and paper, materials and machines, even packaging and assembly.
 Blu Dot has embraced the idea that good design is not just about beauty or form — it is about making our lives just a little easier and a little more enjoyable.